arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

   print(f"Thermal Temperature (thermal_zone0): {temperature}")
 ```

-If you are logged in with normal privileges, the speed of the fan can be controlled using following instruction sequence.
+If you are logged in with normal privileges, the speed of the fan can be controlled using the following instruction sequence.
 Export the PWM channel using the command below:

 ```
 echo 9 | sudo tee /sys/class/pwm/pwmchip0/export